unsw-se3011/SENG3011_Neon/Reports/TestingDoc.md

 Initially, we must run our backend in address: [http://localhost:8000/](http://localhost:8000/) waiting for request.
 Then we use tools or scripts passing through the inputs and request the url base on the address for testing.
 By Swagger, we need to open the url of [http://neon.whiteboard.house/swagger/#/Report/get*reports*](http://localhost:8000/) and simply test by typing in the request body for each function.
-However there is no any specific requirements for Swagger.
+However, there is no any specific requirements for Swagger.
 For Django unit tests, we can follow these steps:

 ```bash